-Wisdom Tooth Extractions in Crete
+Wisdom Tooth Extractions – Crete, NE

 Dr. Andre Rossini and the Crete Family Dental team work hard to help patients maintain their natural smile for a lifetime, but there are certain situations where extraction is the best way to ensure patients maintain their overall oral health.
 Our team has the training and experience to safely and effectively complete tooth extractions, when necessary.
 The most commonly extracted teeth are also the last to erupt into the smile.
 This third set of molars, commonly referred to as wisdom teeth, may cause any number of concerns for overall oral health.
-Contact our team to find out more about wisdom teeth or schedule an appointment at our Crete, NE dental practice today.
+Contact our team to find out more about wisdom teeth or schedule an appointment for wisdom tooth extractions at our Crete, NE dental office today.

 What are Wisdom Teeth?

 Adults typically have 32 teeth: eight incisors, four cuspids, eight bicuspids, and twelve molars.
 Incisors, and cuspids are the smaller, sharper teeth in the front of the mouth.
 Bicuspids and molars are the larger teeth in the back used for chewing and grinding food.
 The last set of molars to erupt into the gum line have been given the name, wisdom teeth because they typically emerge when people are between the ages of seventeen and twenty-five.
 In the past, entering the late teens and early twenties was known as reaching the age of wisdom.
 Ancient humans consumed diets of course grains and uncooked meats that were difficult to chew, and apart from some rudimentary cleaning implements like chewing twigs, oral hygiene was essentially non-existent.
 Thus, most people lost at least one tooth by their early twenties, and more than likely, they had lost many teeth by this time.
 For this evolutionary reason, the third set of molars were once essential.
-Today’s modern dental practices and processed foods make wisdom teeth an unnecessary addition, and often, there simply is not room within the jawline to accommodate this final set of teeth.
+Today’s modern dental offices and processed foods make wisdom teeth an unnecessary addition, and often, there simply is not room within the jawline to accommodate this final set of teeth.

 Do Wisdom Teeth Have to Be Extracted?